Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Results

 Our companion paper \citet{Peng2022} applied the self-calibration algorithm to power spectrum and obtained the scattering matrix.
 The power spectrum is measured from the same footprint as the fiducial sample in this work, but from the DECaLS Data Release 8, which is almost identical.
 The slight difference in algorithm has been discussed in section~\ref{sec:method}.
 Figure~\ref{fig:external_P} shows the scattering matrices comparison.
 The scattering matrix from power spectrum is quite close to that from large scale correlation function.

 To facilitate another external test, we compare our scattering matrix with that estimated from weighted spectroscopic subsample, which approximates the photo-$z$ performance of the entire photometric sample \citep{Lima2008, Bonnett2016}.
-Figure~\ref{fig:mag_color_space_reweight} shows that the spectroscopic subsample is biased to brighter magnitudes and the color distribution is not representative to that of photometric sample.
+Figure~\ref{fig:mag_color_space_reweight} shows that the spectroscopic subsample is biased to brighter magnitudes and the colour distribution is not representative to that of photometric sample.
 We could alleviate this difference by upper (or down) weighting the spectroscopic galaxies.
-We cross match the photometric sample to the spectroscopic subsample in multi-dimensional magnitude-color space of $r$-band magnitude, $g-r$, $r-z$, $z-W1$ and $W1-W2$ colors (the magnitude-color information used to train the color-redshift relation, see also section 3.5 of \citealt{Zhou2020}).
-Each photometric galaxy is linked to its nearest spectroscopic neighbor in magnitude-color space.
+We cross match the photometric sample to the spectroscopic subsample in multidimensional magnitude-colour space of $r$-band magnitude, $g-r$, $r-z$, $z-W1$ and $W1-W2$ colours (the magnitude-colour information used to train the colour-redshift relation, see also section 3.5 of \citealt{Zhou2020}).
+Each photometric galaxy is linked to its nearest spectroscopic neighbour in magnitude-colour space.
 The weight for a spectroscopic galaxy is therefore the number counts of photometric galaxies it linked to.
-This procedure guarantees that the weighted spectroscopic subsample matches the photometric sample in terms of galaxy distribution in magnitude-color space, which is shown in Fig.~\ref{fig:mag_color_space_reweight}.
+This procedure guarantees that the weighted spectroscopic subsample matches the photometric sample in terms of galaxy distribution in magnitude-colour space, which is shown in Fig.~\ref{fig:mag_color_space_reweight}.
 The weighted spectroscopic subsample can provide a more fair assessment of photo-$z$ performance.

 From the weighted spectroscopic subsample, we calculate the scattering matrix by definition.
 The comparison is shown in Fig.~\ref{fig:external_P}.
-Two scattering matrices overall agree with each other and some tension is probably related to the degeneracy in scattering rates by using clustering information only.
+Two scattering matrices overall agree with each other.